bdaiinstitute/spot_ros2/examples/simple_arm_motion/README.md

 ```
 This gives us four components, which we'll use in many ROS2 programs:
 * A node: [ROS2 nodes](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html) are the objects that interact with [ROS2 topics](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) and almost all ROS programs require them.
 * A TF listener: This handles computing transforms.
 As we'll see later, it can be used in place of Spot API `RobotStateClient` to get information about where frames on the robot are.
 For more information about ROS2 TF see [here](https://docs.ros.org/en/humble/Tutorials/Intermediate/Tf2/Tf2-Main.html).
-For more information about the TF wrapper and how we use it in these examples, see the [simple_walk_forward example](../simple_walk_forward/).
+For more information about our [TF wrapper](../utilities/utilities/tf_wrapper.py) and how we use it in these examples, see the [simple_walk_forward example](../simple_walk_forward/).
-* A spot commander: This is a wrapper around service clients that call the spot driver to do simple things like get the lease and stand.
+* A spot commander: This is a [wrapper](../utilities/utilities/spot_commander.py) around service clients that call the spot driver to do simple things like get the lease and stand.
 This is used in place of calls like `blocking_stand`.
 * A robot command action client: This is the ROS2 action client that sends goals to the ROS2 action server (for more information about ROS2 actions see [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html)).
 This is used in place of the Spot API `RobotCommandClient`.
-We use a wrapper around the built in ROS2 action client that allows us to wait for the goal to return without risk of deadlock.
+We use a [wrapper](../utilities/utilities/action_client_wrapper.py) around the built in ROS2 action client that allows us to wait for the goal to return without risk of deadlock.

 The original code uses direct calls to the API to power on and stand the robot:
 ```python